jakelevirne/edge-lab/docs/Kubernetes.md

 [Kubernetes 101: Deploy Your First Application with MicroK8s - The New Stack](https://thenewstack.io/kubernetes-101-deploy-your-first-application-with-microk8s/)

 [Getting started with Redpanda in Kubernetes](https://redpanda.com/blog/manage-clusters-k8s-streaming-data)

 [Tools To Make Your Terminal DevOps and Kubernetes Friendly](https://www.linkedin.com/pulse/tools-make-your-terminal-devops-kubernetes-friendly-maryam-tavakkoli/)

+### Enable MicroK8s add-ons

+On one of the cluster nodes:

 ```bash
 # Need to create a storage class